 Best Irons for Seniors

-When it comes to senior flex irons, the Taylormade M6 irons with senior flex shafts are a great option.
+When it comes to senior flex irons, the Taylormade M6 combo iron set with senior flex shafts are a great option.
 They should help you get a little extra distance on your shots, helping you hit more greens in regulation.
 They’re also a bit more forgiving than a strictly irons set.

 Our Final Thoughts: Just Enjoy the Game

 How to hit longer drives for senior golfers is not as complex of a problem as imagined, and hopefully, this guide makes this point clear too.
 Know that the more loosened up you are, the better chances you’ll have to hot longer drives on the course.
 Keep exercising and trying out different techniques on the golf range to see what works best for you.